dzovan137/TensorNetworksBasics/_sources/lecture2.md

 where we obtained new A and B that have elements shuffled.
 The main idea is that need to shuttle (transpose or permute) the target contraction indices for the matrix A to right, while for the B matrix we have to shuttle (transpose or permute) the contraction indices to left.

 #### Python code
-Lets get our feet wet by defining our first tensor in programming language Python!

 ```{code-cell}